Complete the following tasks to prepare for the upgrade to NetWitness Platform 11.3. These tasks are organized by the following categories.

 Complete the following task to make sure that the Password Strength Settings check boxes are set in 10.6.6.x.

 - In Security Analytics 10.6.6.x, go to the Administration > Security > Settings tab.

-- Make sure that all of the check boxes to the left of the Password Strength Settings are set.
-If they are not, set them and click Apply.
+- Check the boxes to the left of the Password Strength Settings that you want to migrate and click Apply.

 Task 5 (Conditional) - Extract 10.6.x Public Key Infrastructure (PKI) Certificates

 Before you upgrade to from 10.6.6.x to 11.3, complete the following procedure to extract the existing 10.6.x PKI keystores that contain server certificates with private keys, and the truststores that contain the trusted CA certificates.

 - Download the rsa-nw-pki-migration-10.6.6.zip file from RSA Link > RSA NetWitness Platform > Downloads > RSA NetWitness LOGS & NETWORK > Version 11.3.